Confederate Memorial (Arlington National Cemetery): About the memorial

-The statue is generally referred to as the "Confederate Memorial" and sometimes as the "Confederate Monument".
+The statue is generally referred to as the "Confederate Memorial" and sometimes as the "Confederate Monument” or the “Reconciliation Memorial".
 It has no official name, although Moses Ezekiel preferred the title "New South".
 The memorial is richly decorated, and reflects Ezekiel's training in Germany as well as the ornate Romantic style of Victorian decorative arts.

 At 32 ft in height, the Confederate Memorial is among the tallest of the memorials and monuments at Arlington National Cemetery.
-It is often claimed to be the tallest, but this is incorrect as the obelisk over the grave of Major General Joseph Wheeler is taller (45 ft).
+It is often said to be the tallest, but the obelisk over the grave of Major General Joseph Wheeler is taller (45 ft).

 Figure of "The South"

 The topmost portion of the memorial consists of a larger-than-life figure of a woman representing the South.
 The orientation of the figure and its face is toward the south, in part to honor the Confederacy but also so that the sun may shine on the face of the figure at all times (which is symbolic of being favored).
 The figure's head is crowned with an olive wreath, which is both sacred to Minerva (Roman goddess of war and wisdom) and a symbol of peace.
 The figure's left hand extends a laurel wreath toward the south in acknowledgment of the sacrifices made by the South's men in arms and as a symbol of the past.
 The figure holds a pruning hook in its right hand, which in turn rests on a plow.
 This represents peace and reconciliation as well as the hope that the labor of the South will lead to new glory.

-The figure stands on a round pedestal decorated with palm branches and four cinerary urns.
+The figure stood on a round pedestal decorated with palm branches and four cinerary urns.
 Low relief numbers on the urns refer to the four years of the American Civil War (1861, 1862, 1863, and "1864–65").
 Beneath the round pedestal is a round plinth in the form of a wreath of wheat.
-Below the plinth is a round base on which is inscribed: "And they shall beat their swords into ploughshares and their spears into pruning hooks."
+Below the plinth is a round base on which is inscribed: "AND THEY SHALL BEAT THEIR SWORDS INTO PLOUGHSHARES AND THEIR SPEARS INTO PRUNING HOOKS."
 It is a partial quotation from Isaiah 2:4.

 Below the base is a frieze of 14 inwardly inclined shields, each of which depicts the coat of arms of one of the 11 Confederate states, as well as the border states of Missouri, Kentucky, and Maryland.